Too Good at Goodbyes

-"Too Good at Goodbyes" is a song by English singer Sam Smith.
+"Too Good at Goodbyes" is a song by the English singer Sam Smith.
 It was released on 8 September 2017 through Capitol Records, as the lead single from their second studio album, The Thrill of It All (2017).

-The song reached number one in the UK and number four on the Billboard Hot 100.
+The song reached number one on the UK singles chart and number four on the Billboard Hot 100.
 It also topped the charts in Australia, South Africa and New Zealand, and reached the top 10 in Belgium, Canada, Denmark, France, Ireland, Italy, Netherlands, Norway, Portugal, Sweden, and Switzerland, as well as the top 20 in Austria, Finland, Germany, and Spain.

 Background and release

 On 31 August 2017, Smith announced new music was coming via social media.
 On 1 September, Spotify put up billboards in New York City, Los Angeles, and London to announce the release date of Smith's new music.

 The song was released worldwide to download and streaming websites on 8 September.

 Composition

 The song was written by Smith, James Napier, and Stargate.
 They produced the song with Jimmy Napes and Steve Fitzmaurice.
 The sheet music for "Too Good at Goodbyes" shows the key of D minor in common time with a tempo of 92 beats per minute.
 The chord progression is Dm–F–C–Gm7.
 Smith's vocals span from F_{3} to D_{5}.
 Smith explained the meaning of the song, dedicated to a boy they were in a relationship with in 2016:

 "Think about what the relationship was the positives and the negatives and sit and live with it a bit.
-The song is about a relationship I was in and it’s basically about getting good at being dumped.
-It’s been a long while since I have put any music out and I feel this first single sets the tone of what is to come.
+The song is about a relationship I was in and it's basically about getting good at being dumped.
+It's been a long while since I have put any music out and I feel this first single sets the tone of what is to come.